 01 43 54 34 69

 I used to say good simple seafood, but an even better wine bar.
 But on my latest trip, it appears the kitchen has taken it up another notch in creativity.
 Go, you'll like it.
-Run by a Californian ex-pat.
+Run by an English ex-pat.
 Inventive and reasonably priced wine list.
 Often gets crowded and noisy (which makes it fun), so go early or reserve.

 Olio, Pane, Vino